 Initial claims for state unemployment benefits increased by 7,000 to a seasonally adjusted 320,000 for the week ended Feb.
-28, the highest reading since mid-May, the Labor Department said on Thursday.
+28, the Labor Department said on Thursday.

 Economists polled by Reuters had expected claims to fall to 295,000 last week.